A sad farewell to Cecil

 So how can you help the plight of Africa’s animals?
 Firstly, lets turn our anger into action and by going on safari you are making a huge difference in the lives of the animals and people and ensuring that conservation principles are not only being taught in schools from a young age but also that conservation is actively happening on a daily basis.
 Tourism dollars fund much needed anti-poaching units, provides boreholes and water for the animals, feeds children a daily meal at school, supports local clinics, provides work to the staff in the safari camps (and support to their families) and so many other small details that we all take for granted living here in Canada.
 We have a wonderful partnership with Wilderness Safaris in that we choose to utilize their camps as they are truly an iconic leader in conservation and community development in Zimbabwe.

 Another fantastic trust that we love to talk about and support, is The Friends of Hwange who are a non-profit organization who having been running solely on donations for the past 10 years in keeping Hwange National Park alive.
 The team is doing tremendous work, especially in providing water for the animals as there is no funding from the government and without these courageous people who tirelessly fix roads, patrol fences and keep the park going, another massive conservation area would be lost forever.

 If you would like to make a real difference then call me and we can chat about planning your safari.
 I know that once you have been to Africa, you will want to return and make a lasting impact on a larger scale.
 There are many Cecil stories in Africa – not only of the animals but so many of the people too – and every dollar you end up spending, really will make a difference.

-Click here to view our tailor made safari which is focused on Hwange National Park and making a real difference.
+Click here to see how booking a Safari focused on Hwange National Park with us can help make a real difference.